 Click any fence to start.
 Best viewed in full screen mode.

-Optimum Time to be confirmed.
 Download the course before you head to Badminton with the free CrossCountry Lite iPhone app.

 Use it anywhere on course; no internet required.
 Or take advantage of the free WiFi in the Food Courts and Trade Stand area.

 THE COURSE DESIGNER – Eric Winter (GBR)

 2018 is Eric’s second year as course designer at Badminton having previously worked at the Blenheim Palace International Horse Trials, the Asian Games, two European Pony Championships, a European Junior and a European Young Rider Championship.
 He knows the lie of the land here at Badminton well having served as Technical Delegate 2011-2014 and completed here as a rider in 1991.

 Rider’s jump the first fence in the atmosphere of the main arena.
 The ASX Starter is highly decorated to stand out for the horses and help to focus them on the job inhand.

 2. Rolex Feeder